-How to switch iPhones and set up a new iPhone fresh out of the box
+How to activate and set up your new iPhone

 There’s something exciting about unboxing a new iPhone.
-And whether you’re upgrading yours to a newer model or you’re setting up a new iPhone for the first time, you want to make sure it’s done right from the start.
+And whether you’re upgrading yours to a newer model or you want to set up a new iPhone for the first time, you want to make sure it’s done right from the start.
 You’ll want all your data on your new phone, and you’ll want it set up to the configurations you like.
 Keep reading, and we’ll go over how to do all that and some things to watch out for when you’re setting up a new iPhone.

 How to switch iPhones

 Switching from an older iPhone to a newer one couldn’t be more seamless.
 There’s a handful of ways to transfer your data, depending on what you want to transfer.
 But that doesn’t guarantee you won’t run into a couple of hiccups along the way.
 Here’s how you can make the switchover as smooth as possible.